CuriousNekomimi/AIDCAT/README.md

 ## Changelog
 ```
+2021-05-10: v0.5.7
+Thanks to Eta for these suggestions:
+UUID (access token) validation using python's built-in uuid library.
+Cleaned up boolean checks.
+Better file management.
+Saving files no longer risks a memory leak if the programmer forgets to call close().

+2021-05-09: v0.5.6
+Various improvements to the code in terms of efficiency and syntax, thanks Eta!

 2021-05-09: v0.5.4
 Changed aidcat.py to UTF-8 encoding.
 If you were seeing weird issues with screens, like corrupted text, this should fix that issue.
 Thanks to Eta for the great suggestions for improving efficiency and helping with refactoring overall, including: